 Pros And Cons of Mascara With Lash Extensions

 Mascara enhances your lashes whether you like to flaunt your natural lashes or gorgeous new extensions.
-But, when you apply this eye product to lash extensions, many things can go wrong unless you know full-well what you’re doing.
+But, when you apply this eye product to lash extensions, many things can go wrong unless you know full well what you’re doing.

 Let’s find out!

 History says mascara was used in Ancient Egypt since 4,000 B.C.
 According to National Geographic, mascara was also used for ophthalmological health.
-It got so popular, this eye makeup tool is used by over 106 million women in the U.S today.
+It got so popular, that this eye makeup tool is used by over 106 million women in the U.S today.

 Extensions on eyelashes are a game-changer for many.
 But to keep them looking gorgeous, you need to do routine maintenance until you go back to the salon for a refill.